just-the-docs/just-the-docs/docs/ContributorHub/contributor-proposals/mainnet-contributor-proposal-guide.md

--   First, determine if you are a **full-time** or **part-time** worker.
+-   First, determine if you are a **full-time** or **part-time** contributor.

-    -   Full-time workers may claim **0.1667% REP** for each month they work for DXdao.
+    -   Full-time contributors may claim **0.1667% REP** for each month they work for DXdao.

-    -   Part-time workers may claim **0.08335% REP** per month.
+    -   Part-time contributors may claim **0.08335% REP** per month.

-    -   Other compensation proposals (bounties, limited contractors, etc.): determine how much REP to request by asking community members and stating the amount in your daotalk.org worker proposal post.
+    -   Other compensation proposals (bounties, limited contractors, etc.): determine how much REP to request by asking community members and stating the amount in your daotalk.org contributor proposal post.
 The amount will be somewhere between 0.1% to 0.1667% REP.

--   A worker proposal period is generally 2 months.
+-   A contributor proposal period is generally 2 months.
 Unless this is your first time submitting a proposal.
 In that case, it will be for 2.5 months, to account for your trial period.

-    -   Workers submit a proposal for 50% of compensation to be paid when they start their work period.
+    -   Contributors submit a proposal for 50% of compensation to be paid when they start their work period.

-    -   Workers then submit a separate worker payment request for the remaining 50% of their compensation at the end of the worker period, AND two (2) months of REP will also be requested to account for the two (2) months the worker has been employed by DXdao (0.1667 x 2 = 0.3334).
+    -   Contributors then submit a separate contributor payment request for the remaining 50% of their compensation at the end of the contributor period, AND two (2) months of REP will also be requested to account for the two (2) months the contributor has been employed by DXdao (0.1667 x 2 = 0.3334).